asdaa0/HWIDGEN-SRC/docs/Documentation.md

 * KMS was officially introduced with Windows XP.
 * KMS is a legitimate Microsoft service heavily used in enterprise or education environments.
 * "KMS piracy" is usually redirected to a fake KMS server which will always return a positive response.
-* You can create your own KMS server (the images are avbl.) however running a server is against Windows TOS because it bypasses the original activation process which is only done by official Microsoft KMS server.
+* You can create your own KMS server (the images are available) however running a server is against Windows TOS because it bypasses the original activation process which is only done by official Microsoft KMS server.

 #### KMS(38)